Andy-Wu12/Tic-Tac-Toe-With-Friends/README.md

-# 312Project
+# NOTE: If needed, I can show the commit history from the original repo.
+It is unfortunately set private and I lack permission to change it, so the only way to prove my contributions would be to screen share over a live video call.

-Tic-Tac-Toe - Online Tic Tac Toe Application.
+## Tic-Tac-Toe - Online Tic Tac Toe Application.

 Users can play Tic-Tac-Toe against the Computer.
 Users will sign up and create an account for themselves and login to play the game.